unicode-org/message-format-wg/spec/syntax.md

 **_Whitespace_** is defined as tab, carriage return, line feed, or the space character.

-Inside _patterns_,
+Inside _patterns_ and _quoted literals_,
-whitespace is part of the translatable content and is recorded and stored verbatim.
+whitespace is part of the content and is recorded and stored verbatim.
 Whitespace is not significant outside translatable text, except where required by the syntax.

 ```abnf